The Definition of Grantor in Real Estate

 It is vitally important that a deed identifies both the grantor and grantee, and includes a full description of the property in question.
 Deeds with murky language run the risk of being questioned and exposing buyers and sellers to lawsuits.
 Luckily, deeds are not forever.
 They can be modified by the grantor or by the grantee to include covenants and other restrictions stating how a piece of property can be used, sold, or otherwise reclaimed.
 Always make sure you obtain a title insurance policy just in case.

 Grantor Roles in Various Deeds

 The type of deed a grantor can convey varies among states.
-Each has its own rules and guidelines.
-What's recognized in Iowa might not be accepted in Illinois.
+Each has its own rules and guidelines; what is recognized in Iowa might not be accepted in California.
 Buyers and sellers should always sit down with their attorneys ahead of time to determine the type of deeds they will convey or receive and why.

-Many title companies are reluctant to provide this kind of advice to homebuyers and sellers and for good cause.
+Many title companies are reluctant to provide this kind of advice to homebuyers and sellers—and for good reasoning.
 Deeds are legal documents.
 Title company employees such as title officers and escrow officers are generally not lawyers, so they're prohibited from providing legal advice.